phuongtoVN/react-portfolio-v2/README.md

 ```

 ## Usage
-o run the portfolio locally, use the following command:
+to run the portfolio locally, use the following command:

 ```bash
 npm start